 Dr. Burns is Chief of the Division of Critical Care Medicine at Boston Children's Hospital and Associate Professor of Anesthesia (Pediatrics) at Harvard Medical School.
-He co-chairs Boston Children’s Hospital Ethics Advisory Committee and is Program Director for the Fellowship in Pediatric Critical Care Medicine.
+He co-chairs Boston Children’s Hospital Ethics Advisory Committee and is also an Ethics Associate for the Office of Ethics, and Program Director for the Fellowship in Pediatric Critical Care Medicine.

 Dr. Burns earned his medical degree from Tufts University School of Medicine and a Master of Public Health from Harvard University.
 He completed his residency in Pediatrics and a fellowship in Pediatric Critical Care at Boston Children’s Hospital and Harvard Medical School and is board certified in both Pediatrics and Pediatric Critical Care Medicine.

 Dr. Burns established and is the Executive Director of Boston Children’s Hospital Simulator Program, one of the first hospital-based simulator programs for pediatrics in the United States.
 His research has focused in two domains, ethics controversies and educational innovation in pediatric intensive care, which have been the topics of his numerous national and international lectures.

 Dr. Burns’ teaching expertise has been recognized at the local, national and international level.
 He is the author of nearly 50 manuscripts and book chapters.
 His research has focused on bringing empirical study to decision-making controversies at the end-of-life in the intensive care unit.
 He teaches medical ethics to the first year medical students at Harvard Medical School, as well as the Fellowship in Medical Ethics.

 Charlotte Harrison, PhD, JD, MPH, MTS (Ethics Advisory Committee Co-Chair